derekfountain/the-virus/README.md

 It turned out OK, so I built a game around it. :)

+The release thread at Spectrum Computing is [here](https://spectrumcomputing.co.uk/forums/viewtopic.php?t=7291), and there's an RZX file should anyone want to see how it's done. :)

 Credits:

 Me, [Derek Fountain](https://www.derekfountain.org/), for writing it :)